otthonleao/42sp-Basecamp/README.md

 You work by yourself and in groups, ask your peers for help, help your peers, and complete projects.

-__I was approved to be a offical cadet at [42 São Paulo](https://www.42sp.org.br)__ and now I student on-line because pandemic situation.
+Between 12.000 candidates inscribed on Brazil __I was approved to be a offical cadet at [42 São Paulo](https://www.42sp.org.br)__ after three processes fases and now I student on-line because pandemic situation.
 In this jorney I'm on the first trail to be certicaded as "Human Coder".

 ### More about 42